 - Includes other goodies like bones: When I shop in the stores, I don’t get the extra goodies like soup bones.
 With soup bones, you can make delicious and nutritious stocks and soups for literally pennies.
 The cost savings just keep coming!

 - Supports a small family farm in your area: Farmers work extremely hard and I am extremely thankful for them.
 I want to support them as much as I can because they help supply me food multiple times a day.
-I especially want to support small family farms in my area.
+I especially want to support small family farms in my area that are using healthy sustainable practices.
 It’s just good business and goes directly to help put food on their tables and a roof over their heads.
 Any time I can spend my dollars locally, I will.

 Where to find grass fed beef